 The problem is middles.
 When the excitement fades and the work gets hard, something shinier appears.
 A new idea.
 A better opportunity.
 A pivot that feels like progress but is actually escape.

-• Chasing every new opportunity
+• Chasing every new opportunity while abandoning the current one

 • Committing to too much at once

-• Avoiding depth for breadth
+• Avoiding depth because breadth feels safer

 ❓ Sound familiar?
 You have five unfinished projects and just got excited about a sixth.
 You’ve changed direction so many times you’ve lost track.
 People describe you as “full of ideas” but not “someone who finishes things.”